oconnor663/bao/README.md

 The `bao` library crate includes `no_std` support if you set `default-features = false` in your `Cargo.toml`.
-Currently only the `hash` module is available, with Rayon-based multithreading disabled.
-The `encode` and `decode` modules currently depend on the `std::io::{Read, Write, Seek}` traits.
-Those traits are all they need from `std`, and they do not allocate, so they could be made `no_std`-compatible in the future with some compatibility layer.
+Currently only the `hash` module is available, with multithreading disabled.
+The `encode` and `decode` modules depend on the `std::io::{Read, Write, Seek}` traits.
+However, those interface traits are all they use from `std`, and they don't allocate memory, so they could be made `no_std`-compatible in the future.